PinedaTec-EU/RabbitMQSphere/.docs/SendMessageToExchange.md

 | `user`     | No       | `guest`                       | Username for AMQP/MQTT authentication.    |
 | `password` | No       | `guest`                       | Password for AMQP/MQTT authentication.    |

 For MQTT connections the tool automatically prefixes the username with `"<vhost>:<user>"` when the virtual host is different from `/` and the configured user does not already include a colon.
 This matches the credential pattern expected by the RabbitMQ MQTT plugin (`mqtt://<vhost>:<user>:<password>@host`).
-If you prefer to manage the prefix yourself, define the username exactly as the broker expects (e.g., `"user": "suite:test"`), and it will be used as-is.
+If you prefer to manage the prefix yourself, define the username exactly as the broker expects (e.g., `"user": "user:test"`), and it will be used as-is.

-> ⚠️ ITS Suite note: `messageType` and `routingKey` are typically identical.
+> ⚠️ Note: `messageType` and `routingKey` are sometimes identical.
 If you set both and they differ, the effective routing uses `routingKey` (global and per-payload).
 If they are the same, you only need to specify one.

 Key sections:
 - `variables`: global tokens available to every payload.
 Supports literals or random generators (`number`, `text`, `guid`, `ulid`, `datetime`, `date`, `time`).
 - `payloads`: list of template entries.
-  - Tokens like `{{TapId}}` are resolved whenever matching variables/context exist; missing variables throw an error.
+  - Tokens like `{{TagId}}` are resolved whenever matching variables/context exist; missing variables throw an error.
   - `count` duplicates the payload within each iteration.
   - Each payload can override/extend `variables`, `export`, and routing (`exchange`, `routingKey`, `messageType`).
 - `formatting`: optional object with `date`, `time`, and `datetime` entries that override the default `yyyy-MM-dd` / `HH:mm:ss` / `O` formats used by the random generators.
 Setting a `format` directly on a variable definition takes precedence over these global values.